zalando/postgres-operator/docs/reference/operator_parameters.md

   access to the postgres database, i.e. creating databases and users.
 The default is `true`.

-### Automatic creation of human users in the database
+## Automatic creation of human users in the database

+Options to automate creation of human users with the aid of the teams API service.
+In the CRD-based configuration those are grouped under the `teams_api` key.

 * **enable_teams_api**
   boolean parameter that toggles usage of the Teams API by the operator.
   The default is `true`.